barneyme/bpad/readme.txt

 To import a page open the .MD file and paste the contents in a new page.

-Note: Deleting history or clearing cache in your browser will erase the contents of your bPad(w) wiki.
+Note: Deleting history or clearing cache in your browser will erase the contents of your bPad:w wiki.

 **PRIVACY**